erviveksoni/aws_msk_mm2/docs/3_Setting_Up_Prometheus.md

-# Setting up Prometheus and Grafana
+# Setting up Prometheus Metric and Grafana Servers
 This section focuses on how to set up Prometheus and Grafana for capturing MSK and MM2 metrics.

 On this page